DoorDash: 2021 lawsuit by the city of Chicago

+2023 class-action lawsuit

+DoorDash has been accused of charging users of iPhone more than users on the Android platform.
+User testing claimed to show several instances of various fees and delivery charges being higher when using an Apple device.
+DoorDash denied these allegations in response to the ongoing US$1 billion class-action suit.

+2023 lawsuit by the city of Seattle

+In August 2023, DoorDash was obligated to pay its drivers and the city of Seattle a total of $1.6 million.
+It was found that the platform made it difficult for users to request paid time off.
+DoorDash is to pay $1.1 million towards safe and sick time credits, $500k directly to drivers and an additional $8,500 in city fees.

+2024 privacy lawsuit by the state of California

+In February 2024, after being found to have illegally sold personal data, DoorDash was obligated to pay a $375,000 civil penalty as well as to begin complying with privacy laws it had been shirking, namely CCPA and CalOPPA.

 Markets

 DoorDash began expanding into international markets in 2015, launching in Toronto, Canada.
 The company started operating in markets outside North America in 2019, officially launching in Melbourne, Australia, in September and later expanding further into the country.
-In 2021, the company expanded its service area to Sendai, Japan in June and Stuttgart, Germany in November.
+In 2021, the company expanded its service area to Sendai, Japan in June and Stuttgart, Germany, in November.
 In June 2022, the company expanded into the Wellington Region of New Zealand.

 The company expanded its service offerings in 2020, adding grocery delivery initially in California and the Midwest in August 2020.
-DoorDash expanded the service offerings in 2021 to include DoubleDash, which allows for orders from multiple merchants, and alcohol delivery in 20 U.S. states, the District of Columbia, Canada, and Australia.
+DoorDash expanded the service offerings in 2021 to include DoubleDash, which allows for orders from multiple merchants, and alcohol delivery in 20 U.S. states, Washington, D.C., Canada, and Australia.